BlockJayn/DFKDuelBot-AVAX-DeFi-Kingdoms/README.md

 5. Run the script with "npm start" and generate your encrypted seed-file.
 Use your "seedPassword" from config.json.
    CAUTION!
 The Script will ask for your private seed phrase.
 USE AT YOUR OWN RISK!
    CAUTION!
 The Script will generate a "w.json" file which contains your encrypted seed phrase !!!
 NEVER SHARE ANY FILE OF THIS SCRIPT WITH ANYONE, ESPECIALLY "w.json" AND "config.json"
+6. Make sure you have enough Gold, Crystal and Jewel.
+There is no check for these tokens currently and the script will just throw an error.

 Note: If you haven't played any duel yet in DFK, get into the game (Tavern/Duel) and make sure you've approved the contracts first by pressing the buttons "Approve Gold" and "Approve Crystal".
 Otherwise the script won't work.